walrus-catalog-sandbox/static-redis/README.md

-# AWS Elasticache Redis Static Template
+# Redis Static Template

-This is a static template for AWS Elasticache Redis.
+This is a static template for Redis.

 ## Examples